solmartinezp/csv-reader/README.md

 # csv-reader
 This repository contains the code for a web application that allows users to load a CSV file with preformatted data and display that data as cards on the website being able to filter the data.

-# TO KEEP IN MIND:
-In the frontend directory there is a .env file with an example on how to replicate it.

 # Setup
 Clone the repository: